d101tm/setuptmstats/README.md

 ##### If you're using VirtualBox

 You want to install the VirtualBox Guest Additions before you proceed further.

-Open a terminal window and issue this command:

-`sudo apt-get install gcc make perl`

-Then go to the "Devices" menu for your VM and insert the Guest Additions image; let it install itself and reboot.
+Check the VirtualBox documentation for the most current information, but as of the time I wrote this, all you have to do is  go to the "Devices" menu for your VM and insert the Guest Additions image; let it install itself and reboot.

 If you are using a shared folder with your guest, you also need to give yourself access to the folder.
 Issue this command:

 `sudo adduser $USER vboxsf`

-Go to the Machine/Devices menu item and enable a bidirectional clipboard.
+Go to the Machine/Settings/General/Advanced menu item and enable a bidirectional clipboard and drag-and-drop if desired.

 You can eject the Guest Additions DVD from your virtual machine at this point.